AMERICAN ACADEMY IN PRAGUE

 Credit

-Czech Language and Literature 3
+Czech Literature and Grammar 3

 Health, Nutrition & PE.
 3